51Degrees/specifications/pipeline-specification/features/web-integration.md

 1. Enable the execution of JavaScript snippets which can be used to gather additional Evidence.
 Handle passing this data back to the Pipeline for processing.
-2. Allow the user to access results on Pipeline processing in client side code.
+2. Allow the user to access results of Pipeline processing in client side code.

 ### Access to results